Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

 African Union & UN Economic Commission for Africa Opportunities

 As enshrined in its long-term strategy Agenda 2063, the AU has the mandate to pursue continental integration as one of its top priorities.
-To achieve this goal, the AU launched the African Continental Free Trade Area (AfCFTA), that entered into force in May 2019.
+To achieve this goal, the AU launched the African Continental Free Trade Area (AfCFTA), that entered into force in January 2021.
 The AfCFTA aims to unite Africa’s economy, harmonize regulations, and reduce tariffs and other barriers to trade.
-As of mid 2020, 54 AU member states have signed the AfCFTA, and 30 countries have completed the ratification process.
-The AfCFTA’s chapters will shape the trade and investment landscape on key issues for U.S. companies operating in Africa including on goods and services, intellectual property rights, investment, competition policy, and digital trade.
-The U.S. Mission to the AU (USAU) supports the AfCFTA by providing technical assitance to the AU and by facilitating U.S. private sector engagement with the AU on the AfCFTA.
+As of mid-2021, 54 AU member states have signed the AfCFTA, and 43 countries have completed the ratification process.
+The AfCFTA’ s chapters will shape the trade and investment landscape on key issues for U.S. companies operating in Africa including on goods and services, intellectual property rights, investment, competition policy, and digital trade.
+The U.S. Mission to the AU (USAU) supports the AfCFTA by providing technical assistance to the AU and by facilitating U.S. private sector engagement with the AU on the AfCFTA.

-Peacekeeping operations require diverse services and commodities raninging from information technology, electronic and communications equipment, construction materials, vehicles, medicines, foodstuffs, furniture, and office supplies.
+Peacekeeping operations require diverse services and commodities ranging from information technology, electronic and communications equipment, construction materials, vehicles, medicines, foodstuffs, furniture, and office supplies.
 The AU also hosts dozens of high-level and sector-specific conferences annually, both in Addis Ababa and in other African capitals of its member states, requiring significant hospitality and conference support services.
-The AU is currently undergoing reforms and organizational restructuring, opening up multiple opportunities for U.S. firms to compete for management consulting and other contracts related to the reorganization.
+The ongoing reforms and organizational restructuring is opening up multiple opportunities for U.S. firms to compete for management consulting and other contracts related to the reorganization.

 The Procurement function of the AU is undertaken by the Procurement Division within the Directorate of Administration & Human Resources Management (AHRM) of the AUC and the Procurement Units of AU Organs and Institutions.
 The Procurement Unit of each entity has the responsibility for the coordination of procurement function and management of suppliers.